FAQ's: Your Questions Answered

 Chemical burns and respiratory injuries are not unheard of relating to airbag malfunction and deployment.
 Most airbag systems use an inflator which, when operating properly, generates a harmless gas to fill the bag.
 The gas, which is really a chemical propellant, ignites causing the rapid inflation of the airbag.
 The bag contains vent holes, which allow the gas to escape from the bag seconds after deployment.
 As a result of inadequate filtering of propellant as it leaves the gas generator module, there is a potential for small particles of the propellant to escape through the vent holes and be sprayed on the face, neck and/or arms of a passenger causing mild to severe chemical burns.
 Combined with talc, a dry substance used as a lubricant to allow the airbag to freely escape from its component housing upon deployment, the airbag propellant may fill the passenger compartment with a noxious combination that is inhaled by a panicked passenger.
 Once in the nostrils and throat, that chemical combination can enter the sinuses and lungs posing a significant threat to a person’s respiratory system.

 With all of the possible types of injuries someone can suffer as a result of a malfunctioning airbag, it is essential that you have a qualified legal professional by your side to help you determine if the injuries you have suffered as the result of a car accident could be related to a defective airbag.
-If you, or a loved one, suspect you have been injured as the result of an airbag malfunction, you need the help of an experienced and aggressive attorney to insure you receive all the compensation you are entitled to, and all of the rights you may have are protected.
-The Law Office of Dan Newlin & Partners would be honored to help you.
-Please call our office at (407) 888-8000.
+If you, or a loved one, suspect you have been injured as the result of an airbag malfunction, you need the help of an experienced and aggressive attorney to insure you receive all the compensation you are entitled to, and all of the rights you may have been protected.
+Dan Newlin Injury Attorneys would be honored to help you.
+Please call our office at 800-257-1822.
 You will be glad you made the call.